 I recommend trying at least 2-3 different keyboards before deciding.
 Most take about a week of regular use to adapt to your style and show their true potential.
 Pay attention to:

-"I switched keyboards three times before finding the right fit," shares Priya, a marketing executive I interviewed.
-"The difference was night and day once I found one that understood my writing patterns."
+"I switched keyboards three times before finding the right fit," shares Priya, a marketing executive.
+"The difference was night and day once I found one that understood my writing patterns.
+Now I can't imagine going back to a basic keyboard—it would feel like losing an assistant."

 Don't forget to check the permission requests during setup.
 Some keyboards ask for excessive access to your device or data.
 A good keyboard should be transparent about what data it collects and why.